hPixal/simple-risc-v/risc-v/instr_mem/README.md

 ### Example of a Simple IMEM Module
 The IMEM can be implemented as a simple read-only memory (ROM) or as an array of registers initialized with instruction values.
 In many cases, the IMEM is designed to be read-only and preloaded with instructions during simulation or synthesis.

-Would you like to see an example of how to implement an IMEM module?